molily/molily.de/_posts/2017-11-25-robust-javascript.md

 The <dfn>parser</dfn> is the part of the browser’s JavaScript engine that reads the JavaScript source code sequentially to build an in-memory representation of the script’s syntax.
 While the JavaScript code is just a gibberish stream of characters, the engine needs to transform it into a usable data structure in order to execute it later.

 What is syntax again?
-It’s the set of rules in a language that allow us to form a meaningful and correct sentence.
+It is the set of rules in a language that allow us to form a meaningful and correct sentence.

 For example, if you read the sentence “The dog wags its tail”, you may think of a friendly Golden Retriever.
 A linguist does the same, but involuntarily starts to dissect the sentence, breaking it up into pieces and their relation.

 The sentence is made of a noun phrase and a verb phrase.
 The noun phrase, “the dog”, consists of a determiner and a noun.
 The verb phrase, “wags its tail”, consists of verb and a noun phrase again.
 The verb, “wags”, has the third person singular present form.
 And so on.

-For JavaScript, it’s quite similar, yet less familiar since it’s a not a natural language, but an artificial computer language.
+For JavaScript, it is quite similar, yet less familiar since JavaScript is a not a natural language, but an artificial computer language.
 If you write `window.alert('Hello World!');`, the parser generates an <dfn>Abstract Syntax Tree</dfn> (AST) that may look like this:

 <pre>
 <strong>Program</strong>